 There's plenty of things to do in NYC.
 People are from every country on the planet.

-True, the city never sleeps.
-I was awake and could see nights.
+NYC never sleeps.
+I was awake and could see lights.

-You can find all kinds of food in NYC.
+You can find all ethnic food.
 From from any country on the planet

 I visited Randall's Park in NYC.
-I also attended a friend's wedding in Central Park.
+I attended a friend's wedding in Central Park.

 Florida –– to a northerner (U.S), the buildings look different.